PROFESSIONAL TREE SURVEYING

 Different situations require different types of tree surveys.
 Here's what's on offer:

 A tree condition survey assesses the trees in a given area in terms of the safety issues they may present, as well as the health of the trees themselves.
 These reports are primarily requested by people looking to address health and safety risks posed by trees to protect themselves, others, infrastructure and other assets.
 Click here to read more about obtaining a tree condition survey.

 Also known as tree surveys for planning, a BS5837 tree survey is typically requested by homeowners or construction companies when planning applications are submitted for building developments and property extensions.
 The area is assessed and recommendations are provided on how best to proceed with the planned construction whilst considering the nearby trees.
 Click here to read more about obtaining a BS5837 survey.

 A pre-purchase tree survey - often referred to as a mortgage tree report - is requested by home buyers who have been told by their mortgage lender or insurer that they must have the survey carried out for their mortgage application to progress.
-The report outlines potential risks to property and people from hazards such as falling branches, and provides recommendations to rectify these hazards.
+The report identifies any potential risks - such as subsidence caused by tree roots, weak branches or tree crowns that may cause damage to the fabric of the property, and provides recommendations to rectify these hazards.
 Click here to read more about obtaining a mortgage tree report.

 An ecological report into a specified area's wildlife is often requested alongside a BS5837 survey to ascertain what impact a development may have on nearby habitats.
 However, you don't have to be submitting development plans to have an ecological survey carried out.
 The survey takes into account the endangered species that reside in the area, and provides recommendations on how to protect them.
 Click here to read more about obtaining an ecological survey.